Welcome to St. Peter’s Episcopal Church

-At St. Peter’s we live out our Christian faith through JOYFUL WORSHIP, FELLOWSHIP, OUTREACH, and SPIRITUAL GROWTH.
+At St. Peter’s we live out our Christian faith through Sharing the love of Jesus; Caring for all.

 Our WORSHIP is a distinct part of our Anglican and Episcopal heritage.
 As Episcopalians we celebrate the presence of God through the reading of Holy Scripture and the receiving of Holy Communion every week.
 We believe that praying with one another is a reflection of how the early Christians lived out their faith.
 The beauty and order of worship is important to us and we hope that you too will know God in our worship.